kubernetes-sigs/kube-scheduler-simulator/simulator/docs/environment-variables.md

-# Environment Variables
+## [deprecated] Environment Variables

-This page describes the environment variables that are used to configure the simulator.

-Please refer to [docker-compose.yml](./../../docker-compose.yml) as an example use.

-## For Simulator

 **Deprecation notice**: We're planning to remove the configuration via environment variables.
 Until deprecation, the simulator will read the configuration in the environment variable first, if the environment variable is not set, it will read the configuration in the configuration file.
 For config file, please refer to the simulator [config.yaml](./../config.yaml).

+---

+This page describes the environment variables that are used to configure the simulator.

+Please refer to [docker-compose.yml](./../../docker-compose.yml) as an example use.

+### For Simulator

 `PORT`: (required) This is the port number on which kube-scheduler-simulator server is started.